Gareth Owen (footballer, born 1982): Port Vale

-Despite starting his career at Stoke City, in November 2008 Owen agreed to join local rivals Port Vale on loan until January 2009, with a view to a permanent deal.
+Despite starting his career at Stoke City in November 2008, Owen agreed to join local rivals Port Vale on loan until January 2009, with a view to a permanent deal.
 He made his Vale debut on the day the loan move was agreed, helping the "Valiants" to keep a clean sheet against Barnet despite barely getting chance to meet his new teammates.
-Owen was expected to sign a permanent deal with Port Vale in January 2009 but was unexpectedly recalled by Stockport in order to negotiate a settlement for the remainder of his contract.
-This issue was finally resolved on 19 January, and he left Stockport by mutual consent to sign for Port Vale on a two and a half-year contract.
+Owen was expected to sign a permanent deal with Port Vale in January 2009.
+Still, he was unexpectedly recalled by Stockport to negotiate a settlement for the remainder of his contract.
+This issue was finally resolved on 19 January, and he left Stockport by mutual consent to sign for Port Vale on a two-and-a-half-year contract.
 During this period he also held informal talks with Dario Gradi's Crewe Alexandra.
 In March 2009 Owen picked up an ankle injury, which kept him out of action for the rest of the season.
 During the downtime he spent time working on his coaching badges and helping Ray Williams on scouting duties.

 A key part of the back three in 2009–10, Owen scored his first goal for the club in a 4–0 home win over Grimsby Town on 5 September.
 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
 A key member of the Vale defence, after breaking his cheekbone he once again donned a custom-made protective face mask.
 He also was forced to take a few weeks on the sidelines in order to undergo surgery, though he made a speedy recovery.
 A muscle problem in his lower back meant he was forced to undergo sugar injections to keep playing during the latter half of the season.
 At the end of the season he announced that he wished to extend his Port Vale career beyond summer 2011.